cmbi/galiphy/README.md

 Phenotype database downloaded monthly from [HPO](http://compbio.charite.de/jenkins/job/hpo.annotations.monthly/lastSuccessfulBuild/artifact/annotation/ALL_SOURCES_ALL_FREQUENCIES_genes_to_phenotype.txt)

-This montly download is done by employing the bash command *weget* and removing the first line from the text file.
+This montly download is done with *wget* and removing the first line from the downloaded text file.
 In addition, the number of genes are counted in the text file and saved in a file "*GENES_IN_HPO.txt*" in the same folder as "*app.py*".
-The database textfile directory should be in a textfile named "*db_directory.txt*", the tool11.py script retrieves the HPO database "*ALL_SOURCES_ALL_FREQUENCIES_genes_to_phenotype.txt*" from this directory.
+The database textfile directory should be in a textfile named "*db_directory.txt*", the "*tool11.py*"" script retrieves the HPO database "*ALL_SOURCES_ALL_FREQUENCIES_genes_to_phenotype.txt*" from this directory.
 The docker container needs to be restarted every time the database is updated.
 See Docker paragraph.

 *Current local file: /home/galiphy/updateHPOdb.sh Current database folder: /home/galiphy/data/*